semantic-flow/sflo/documentation/mesh-resource.node.md

 Mesh nodes are holonic containers that can contain other mesh nodes [[node components|mesh-resource.node-component]], distinguishing them from components which are terminal within their own scope.

-## Physical Structure
+## Filesystem Structure

 When stored on disk, all mesh nodes:
-- Are physically represented as folders in the filesystem
+- are physically represented as folders in the filesystem
-- Extend the identifier namespace with their folder name
+- extend the identifier namespace with their folder name
-- Can be further extended by containing other mesh resources
+- contain any of their own mesh resources
+- may contain other nodes

 ## Mandatory Components